UMassCDS/SS_CNN_GRL/README.md

 # SSF-CNN
 ## Introduction
 This repository contains:
-**Data_Processing** codes generate labeled input dataset and split into 3 subsets.
+- **SSF_CNN_GRL/Data_Processing** codes generate labeled input dataset and split into 3 subsets.
-    * Convert and cropped raw .mat into appropriately sized .npy
+    * Convert and crop raw .mat into appropriately-sized .npy input files
     * Calculate KE label for each input
     * Split data into train:eval:test based on specified criteria

-- **data_display** codes generate visualization to cross check that slicing window and label are correctly processed.
-- **train_KE** codes utilize KerasDataGenerator and KerasImageAugmentation to train the model, in which its weights are adjusted solely based on TrainingData.
-However, to ensure that the model is not overtrained, EvalData is used to select 'best_model'
+- **SSF_CNN_GRL/Model/Train** codes utilize KerasDataGenerator and KerasImageAugmentation to train the model, in which its weights are adjusted solely based on Training Dataset.
+However, we select 'best_model' based on the performance of the Evaluation dataset.

-- **evaluate_KE** codes illustrate how well the 'best_model' performed on unseen data (EvalData and TestData) as well as reaffirm that it can make accurate prediction in TrainData.
-This code has ability to display outliers and allow users to understand why selected dataset have a larger errors (Difference between prediction and label) than another.
+- **SSF_CNN_GRL/Model/Evaluate**  codes apply the 'best_model' on unseen data (Evaluation Dataset and Test Dataset) to predict KE, as well as reaffirm its ability to accurately  predict Train Dataset.

 ## Background
 Crustal deformation occurs both as localized slip along faults and distributed deformation between active faults via a range of processes including folding, development of pervasive cleavage/foliation and/or slip along fractures within fault damage.
 Estimates of coseismic off fault deformation along strike-slip faults confirm the supposition that faults with smoother traces can more efficiently accommodate strike slip than faults with rough/complex traces.
 This hypothesis is also supported by scaled physical experiments of strike-slip fault evolution that directly document that as faults mature from echelon segments to smoother through-going faults, the % of fault slip quantified as kinematic efficiency (1- % off fault deformation) increases.